 All units are available in countertop or under-the-sink (undercounter) models.

 For help selecting the best filter for your situation, email us at [email protected] with the town and state where you live.

 Countertop filters simply connect via a diverter at the end of your kitchen faucet.
-Undercounter filters need to be installed by someone who knows plumbing.
-If you don’t know if you can do it or not, and are asking us if you can do it – then the answer is no. Get a plumber.
+Undercounter filters should be installed by a plumber.
+If you don’t know if you can do it or not, and are asking us if you can do it – then the answer is no!
+Get a plumber.